U.S. wants faster vaccinations as pandemic worsens, job market suffers | Health

 U.S. wants faster vaccinations as pandemic worsens, job market suffers

-More than 250,000 new infections were reported on Wednesday and COVID-19 hospitalizations stood at 132,051, according to a Reuters tally, setting a record for the fourth day in a row as of late Wednesday night.
-The latest surge has been compounded by the spread of a new, more infectious coronavirus variant first detected in the United Kingdom that has now been found in at least eight U.S. states, including California, Colorado, Connecticut and New York.
+A closely watched Labor Department report set for release on Friday was expected to show that the U.S. economy in December created the fewest jobs since the outbreak of the pandemic in March and may have even shed workers.
+More than 270,000 new U.S. infections were reported on Thursday and COVID-19 hospitalizations stood at 132,046 patients, down slightly from Wednesday's record tally.
+The respiratory virus killed 4,002 Americans on Thursday alone, just under Wednesday's record 24-hour toll of 4,008 deaths.

-Pennsylvania on Thursday announced the first confirmed case of the variant, an individual in Dauphin County who tested positive after known international exposure.
-The variant was also identified in Texas on Thursday, contracted by a Harris County resident with no history of travel, according to state health officials.
+The latest surge has been compounded by the spread of a new, more infectious coronavirus variant first detected in the United Kingdom that has now been found in at least eight U.S. states, including California, Colorado, Florida and New York.
+Pennsylvania and Texas became the latest two states added to the list on Thursday, but health officials say spread of the UK variant will likely accelerate across the country in the weeks and months to come.

-RAMPING UP VACCINATIONS With the pressure on healthcare systems growing by the day, political leaders announced steps to speed the sluggish pace of inoculations.
+RAMPING UP VACCINATIONS With the pressure on healthcare systems growing by the day, political leaders announced steps to quicken the rate of inoculations.

 On Wednesday, top health officials announced plans to start distributing COVID-19 vaccines through pharmacies around the country earlier than expected this week as states have struggled to administer supplies they have received.
 The partnership with 19 pharmacy chains will eventually allow the Trump administration's Operation Warp Speed program to deliver vaccines to as many as 40,000 locations around the country, U.S. officials said at a news conference on Wednesday.